MicrosoftDocs/cloud-adoption-framework/docs/organize/index.md

 ## Understand required cloud functions

-The following is a list of functions that are required to succeed at cloud adoption and longer-term operating models.
-After you become familiar with these, they can be aligned to organizational structures based on staffing and maturity:
+This list contains the functions required to succeed at cloud adoption and longer-term operating models.
+After you're familiar with these functions, you can align them to organizational structures based on staffing and maturity.

 - [Cloud strategy](./cloud-strategy.md): Align technical change to business needs.
 - [Cloud adoption](./cloud-adoption.md): Deliver technical solutions.